 The Montjuïc is a hill located near the center of Barcelona.
 It features a variety of attractions, including the Spanish Village, the Magic Fountain and MNAC, one of the city’s most important museums.

-Several thousand years ago, Iberic Celts settled on the Montjuïc, a 213 meter high hill southeast of Barcelona’s current city center.
+Several thousand years ago, Iberic Celts settled on the Montjuïc, a 213-meter-high hill southeast of Barcelona’s current city center.
 The hill was later used by the Romans as a ceremonial place.

 One of these sights is the Palau Nacional (National Palace), originally built as the central pavilion for the International Exhibition.
-The majestic building in neo-Baroque style is home to the Museu Nacional d’Art de Catalunya (MNAC).
+The majestic building in a Neo-Baroque style is home to the Museu Nacional d’Art de Catalunya (MNAC).
 Its collection includes Roman, Gothic, Renaissance and Baroque art as well as nineteenth- and twentieth-century works of art.

 At the center of a plaza in front of the Palau Nacional is the Font Màgica or Magic Fountain, an impressive fountain built for the same exhibition that was held here in 1929.
 From here, you have a great view of the palace, especially at night when both the building and the fountain are illuminated.

 Mies van der Rohe Pavilion

 Right next to the fountain is the Pavelló Mies van der Rohe, designed by Ludwig Mies van der Rohe as the German pavilion for the 1929 Barcelona International Exhibition.
 Like all other pavilions, the German pavilion was demolished after the exposition, but since it is considered one of van der Rohe’s most influential works, it was reconstructed in the 1980s.
 The glass and marble building is typical of Mies van der Rohe’s work, whose maxim was ‘less is more’.